kyma-incubator/compass/docs/kyma-environment-broker/03-04-add-deprovisioning-step.md

     ```

     If your functionality contains long-term processes, you can store data in the storage.
-    To do this, add this field to the provisioning operation in which you want to save data:
+    To do this, add this field to the deprovisioning operation in which you want to save data:

     ```go
-    type ProvisioningOperation struct {
+    type DeprovisioningOperation struct {
         Operation `json:"-"`

-        // These fields are serialized to JSON and stored in the storage LmsTenantID            string `json:"lms_tenant_id"`
-        ProvisioningParameters string `json:"provisioning_parameters"`

-        NewFieldFromCustomStep string `json:"new_field_from_custom_step"`

-        // These fields are not stored in the storage InputCreator ProvisionInputCreator `json:"-"`
+        // add additional data here
     }
     ```